cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

     shadow.appendChild(template!.content.cloneNode(true));
   }
 ```
 A reference to the `<template>` tag is obtained and its content is cloned to add its content to the Shadow DOM.
+Note that the `div`s with a `slot` attribute are added in the proper place in the template according to the `slot` element's name.

+Conversely, the `div` without a `slot` attribute is added to the `slot` element without a `name` attribute.
+An unnamed `slot` always takes the content without a `slot` attribute.
+There can only be one unnamed `slot` element in a template.

 Here's what the component looks like when rendered in the browser: